onflow/flow-nft/README.md

 - Events are defined in the contract for withdrawing and depositing, so a recipient will always be notified that someone has sent them tokens with their own deposit event.
 - This version can support batch transfers of NFTs.
 Even though it isn't explicitly defined in the contract, a batch transfer can be done within a transaction by just withdrawing all the tokens to transfer, then depositing them wherever they need to be, all atomically.
 - Transfers can trigger actions because users can define custom `Receivers` to execute certain code when a token is sent.
-- Easy ownership indexing: rathing than iterating through all tokens to find which ones you own, you have them all stored in your account's collection and can get the list of the ones you own instantly.
+- Easy ownership indexing: rather than iterating through all tokens to find which ones you own, you have them all stored in your account's collection and can get the list of the ones you own instantly.

 ## How to test the standard